India ATLAS of Plucked Instruments

 India

-Not all plucked instruments from the Indian Sub-continent are wellknown in the west : just the sitar and the sarod can be heard quite often.
-The others only occasionally enter our music stages.
+Not all plucked instruments from the Indian Sub-continent are wellknown in the West : just the sitar and the sarod can be heard quite often - the others only occasionally enter our music stages.

-One of the main remarkable features of Indian instruments is the addition of extra (resonance or sympathetic) strings.
+One of the main remarkable features of Indian instruments is the addition of a number of thin extra (resonance or sympathetic) strings.
 They are not plucked themselves, but start to vibrate when the main strings are plucked.
 Usually they are tuned to all the different notes that are used in a particular piece (raga).
 This gives quite an enhancement of the sound - like a vague echo.
 Drone strings are also used, like they are on many long-neck lutes of Central Asia.

-Most of the instruments mentioned here can also be found in Pakistan and among the Indian populations of South East Asia.
+Many of the instruments mentioned here can also be found in Pakistan and among the Indian populations of South East Asia.

 top North India